 The board may deny an application for a funeral establishment license, or issue a conditional license, if disciplinary action has been taken previously against the applicant or the applicant's designated funeral director or embalmer.

 - File a business license application to get a Unified Business Identifier (UBI) number from the Department of Revenue.
 Once you receive your UBI you can apply for your Funeral Establishment license.

 All funeral establishment licenses expire on January 31 each year.
 You must renew your license annually.

 License not transferable

-Funeral establishment licenses aren’t transferable.
-However, you may apply for more than one funeral establishment license as long as you meet the requirements for each license.
+Funeral establishment licenses aren't transferable.
+You may apply for more than 1 funeral establishment license as long as you meet the requirements for each license.